Drum machine: Roland TR-808 and TR-909

 In 1980, the Roland Corporation launched the TR-808 Rhythm Composer.
 It was one of the earliest programmable drum machines, with which users could create their own rhythms rather than having to use preset patterns.
 Unlike the more expensive LM-1, the 808 is completely analog, meaning its sounds are generated non-digitally via hardware rather than samples (prerecorded sounds).
+The 808 was nevertheless the first fully programmable drum machine with which users could program a complete percussion track from beginning to end, complete with breaks and rolls.

 Launched when electronic music had yet to become mainstream, the 808 received mixed reviews for its unrealistic drum sounds and was a commercial failure.
 Having built approximately 12,000 units, Roland discontinued the 808 after its semiconductors became impossible to restock.

 Over the course of the 1980s, the 808 attracted a cult following among underground musicians for its affordability on the used market, ease of use, and idiosyncratic sounds, particularly its deep, "booming" bass drum.
 It became a cornerstone of the emerging electronic, dance, and hip hop genres, popularized by early hits such as Marvin Gaye's "Sexual Healing" and Afrika Bambaataa and the Soulsonic Force's "Planet Rock".
 The 808 was eventually used on more hit records than any other drum machine; its popularity with hip hop in particular has made it one of the most influential inventions in popular music, comparable to the Fender Stratocaster's influence on rock.
 Its sounds continue to be used as samples included with music software and modern drum machines.

 The 808 was followed in 1983 by the TR-909, the first Roland drum machine to use MIDI, which synchronizes devices built by different manufacturers.
 It was also the first Roland drum machine to use samples for some sounds.
 Like the 808, the 909 was a commercial failure, but had a lasting influence on popular music after cheap units circulated on the used market; alongside the Roland TB-303 bass synthesizer, it influenced the development of electronic genres such as techno, house and acid.